 If you’re not coming from an educational background that already prioritizes the use of these skills, it might be trickier to develop and understand how to apply your critical thinking skills in a way that caters to the LSAT.
 To prepare, you’ll have to adopt an analytical mindset in understanding what you’re currently learning or what you already know.

 One way you can start is through deliberate practice.
-As a term coined by psychologist Anders Ericsson and his team, deliberate practice is intentional and regimented training, typically accomplished through starting a specialized program with a mentor, coach, or tutor.
+As a term coined by psychologist Anders Ericsson and his team, deliberate practice is intentional and regimented training with an accomplished mentor, like an LSAT tutor.
 To successfully incorporate deliberate practice into your LSAT prep, apply the following principles:

 The principles of deliberate practice are applicable to any skill you want to learn.
 This has been a foolproof way for athletes and professionals to get to the 99th percentile of their fields and will surely level up your LSAT prep.